judo2000/readme_generator/readme.md

   ## Description
-  This application takes input from the user at the command prompt.
-Once the responses have been entered, the application will dynamically generate a professional readme file for your project.
+  This application takes input from the user from the command prompt.
+Once all the responses have been entered, the application will dynamically generate a professional readme.md file for your project.
   <p align="right">(<a href="#top">back to top</a>)</p>

   ## Installation Instructions

-  <ul><li>Clone this directory</li>
-  <li>Change into the project directory</li>
-  <li>From the command line, run the command <code>npm install</code>
-  from the command prompt to install the necessary packages</li></ul>
+  <ul><li>Conse this repository <code>https://github.com/judo2000/readme_generator.git</code></li><li>Change into the repository directory</li><li>From the command prompt, run the command <code>npm install</code>, to install the necessary packages</li></ul>

   <p align="right">(<a href="#top">back to top</a>)</p>

   ## Usage

-  From the command line, run the command ```node install``` and answer each question and select the appropriate license.
+  From the command prompt, run the command <code>node index</code, and answer each question and select the appropriate license.

   <p align="right">(<a href="#top">back to top</a>)</p>